-Thursday night crash claims two people’s lives in Concordia Parish - Mississippi's Best Community Newspaper
+Thursday night crash claims two Concordia Parish people’s lives - Mississippi's Best Community Newspaper

-Thursday night crash claims two people’s lives in Concordia Parish
+Thursday night crash claims two Concordia Parish people’s lives

-Louisiana State Troopers are investigating a Thursday night crash that claimed the lives of two people on U.S. 84 in Concordia Parish just west of Jonesville.
+Louisiana State Troopers are investigating a Thursday night crash that claimed the lives of two people on U.S. 84 in Catahoula Parish just west of Jonesville.

 State troopers said the crash occurred at approximately 9 p.m.
 Thursday when an eastbound 2001 Chevrolet Tahoe driven by Melvin Washington, 52, of Ferriday crossed the centerline and struck head on a westbound 2016 Jeep Wrangler, driven by Heather R. Rein, 29, of Vidalia.